 Add the above robots.txt file to the root of the Blogger blog.
 Follow this guide to edit the robots.txt file for the Blogger blog.

-This article discussed how to get the latest XML sitemap for Blogger and submit that sitemap to the Google Search Console.
+This article discussed getting the latest XML sitemap for Blogger and submitting that sitemap to the Google Search Console.
 And also a robots.txt file that includes the posts and pages site map.

-I hope you liked this article on generating and submitting Blogger XML sitemap to the Google Search Console.
-In case of any doubt, feel free to ask in the comment section provided below.
+I hope you liked this article on generating and submitting a Blogger XML sitemap to the Google Search Console.
+In case of any doubt, feel free to ask in the comment section below.